Naimuzzaman Bhuiyan

 Mohd.
-Naimuzzaman Bhuiyan Mukta (বাংলা: নাঈমুজ্জামান ভুইয়াঁ মুক্তা) (born 14 May 1973) is a Bangladesh Awami League politician and the former Jatiya Sangsad member representing the Panchagarh-1 constituency since 2024.
+Naimuzzaman Bhuiyan Mukta (নাঈমুজ্জামান ভুইয়াঁ মুক্তা; born 14 May 1973) is a Bangladesh Awami League politician and the former Jatiya Sangsad member representing the Panchagarh-1 constituency from January to July 2024.

 Career

 Bhuiyan was elected to parliament from Panchagarh-1 as a Bangladesh Awami League candidate on 7 January 2024.

-Controversies

 Bhuiyan was in controversy in December 2023 for his threat to the people not to support his opponent, Mazharul Haque Prodhan; otherwise, he would break their bones.
 As a result, he received a show cause notice for violating the electoral code of conduct.

+Personal life

+Bhuiyan is married to retired Bangladesh Army Major Kazi Mousumi.
+In June 2026, she was sent to jail after a Panchagarh court rejected her bail application in a case filed under the Anti-Terrorism Act, 2009.
+Prosecutors alleged that she had led a gathering marking the Awami League's founding anniversary in 2025.
+She denied the allegations and had previously obtained temporary bail from the High Court.